MARC-Project/navigation_without_movebase/README.md

 To run the package, launch the file `ar_bezier_navigation.launch`.

-**Attention**: This package depends on _usb_cam_, _ar_track_alvar_ and _yocs_velocity_smoother_.
+**Attention**: This package depends on `usb_cam`, `ar_track_alvar` and `yocs_velocity_smoother`.
 You need to install them before compiling this package.
-In addition, you may also reconfigure the OpenCV directory in CMakeLists.txt according to your OpenCV installation environment.
+In addition, you may also reconfigure the `OpenCV` directory in CMakeLists.txt according to your OpenCV installation environment.

 **Hardware support**: Theoretically, as long as your smartcar hardware can receive topics with type `geometry_msgs/Twist` as velocity conmmands, this algorithm can run on the hardware platform.
+Your smart car should also need a monocular camera and can public image topics.